shreyas-iyer/shreyas-iyer/README.md

 - 👋 Hi, I’m @shreyas-iyer
 - 💻🛠 Currently building Antimetal
-- 🏫 On leave from Harvard where I study Stats + CS
+- 🏫 Dropped out from Harvard where I studied Stats + CS
 - 📫 How to reach me: shreyas(at)antimetal(dot)com